Top-seeded Fairfield beats Manhattan for MAAC women's championship

 “I really thought my team fought throughout the 40 minutes, and I am incredibly proud of them,” an emotional Vulin added.

 For Frager, his mind was only focused on who the Stags will play in the NCAA Tournament.
-They will find out Sunday.
+They will find out Sunday night.

 But winning the conference championship in his last season coaching, just as his players wanted, “is really, really special,” he said.